-· In Science we will be finding out about plants.
-We will learn to identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
-We will try to identify and describe the basic structure of a variety of common flowering plants, including trees.
-This will involve investigating plant parts carefully and observing seeds grow.
+In Science we will be finding out about plants.
+We will learn to identify and name a variety of common wild and garden

+	plants, including deciduous and evergreen trees.
+We will try to identify and describe the basic structure of a variety

+	of common flowering plants, including trees.
+This will involve investigating plant parts carefully and observing seeds

+	grow.

 	· Our History topic for the summer term is Honest John and the Industrial Revolution.
-In Geography, we will learn through fieldwork and observation all about our town of Todmorden.
-We will find out about some of the key human and physical features of the area as well as having the opportunity to draw maps and field sketches.
-In History, we will learn all about John Fielden, we will research who he is and why he is important to the town as well as understanding what it was like to be a child in the Vicorian times.
+In Geography, we will learn

+	through fieldwork and observation all about our town of Todmorden.
+We will find out about some of the key human and

+	physical features of the area as well as having the opportunity to draw maps and field sketches.

 	· Our Enrichment topics for this term are, map skills and French.